AsturaPhoenix/xng/doc/README.md

 Nodes are the atom of state and network structure, and are basically neurons.
 Nodes may allow presynaptic connections, postsynaptic connections, or both.
 Input nodes may be activated by the system, and action nodes can trigger built-in side effects.

 For now, we shall refer to nodes that can be presynaptic as priors and nodes that can be postsynaptic as posteriors.
+These terms should not be construed to rigorously carry their Bayesian implications, and different terms may be chosen in the future.

 ### Clusters